Sacramento Motorcycle Accident Attorney

 When a motorcyclist is involved in a collision, he or she often faces prejudices after the incident.
 Drivers often view motorcycle riders as reckless risk-takers and unsafe drivers.
 Our office does not accept the argument that a motorcyclist “came out of nowhere” or that the other driver simply “didn’t see the motorcyclist” – these are not acceptable excuses for the negligence of other drivers.

 Through the years, our motorcycle crash lawyers have succeeded in getting the best possible outcome for our clients.
 Whether that was at the negotiating table with the insurance company or in the courtroom, we deliver the best results possible.
-Contact us online or call (916) 774-7200 to speak with one of our qualified motorcycle accident attorneys and get started on your case today.
-Our motorcycle lawyers offer free initial consultations.
+Contact us online or call (916) 774-7200 to speak with one of our qualified Sacramento motorcycle accident attorneys and get started on your case today.
+Our accident lawyers offer free initial consultations.

 We will help pursue your legal right to fair compensation while you focus on seeking medical treatment to recover.
 All personal injury claims are handled on a contingency basis, which means you pay no attorney fees unless you win.
 We proudly serve motorcycle accident victims in the Sacramento area.